NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 - The PDBs and their associated .nupkg DLLs need to be built with the compiler in Visual Studio version 15.9 or above (see [PDB crypto hash](https://github.com/dotnet/roslyn/issues/24429))

 Symbol packages published to NuGet.org will fail validation if these constraints aren't met.

+> [!NOTE]
+> Native projects, such as C++ projects, produce Windows PDBs instead of Portable PDBs.
+These are not supported by NuGet.org's symbol server.
+Please use [Legacy Symbol Packages](Symbol-Packages.md) instead.

 ### Symbol package validation and indexing